Severe Weather 101

 Meteorologists look for signals in Doppler radar scans of mid and upper-levels of storms, signals in the environment surrounding the storms, and the behavior of storms.

 Forecasters must also study the existing atmospheric environment and look for the amounts of dry air, moist air, strength of the updraft, storm motion and more.
 This page from the NOAA Storm Prediction Center explains some of the complicated factors in forecasting damaging winds.

-What we do: NSSL's experimental Weather Research and Forecast model predicts maximum downdraft wind speeds every four hours out to 36 hours.
+What we do: NSSL's experimental Convection Allowing Models (CAMs) can predict maximum downdraft wind speeds every four hours out to 36 hours.